 SBA Loan Guide

-In most cases, though, small businesses can get all the assistance they need via the 7(a) loan program.
+In most cases, though, small businesses can get all the assistance they need via the 7(a) program.

 Interest Rates & Terms

-The SBA does not guarantee a specific interest rate, but does prevent lenders from exceeding a maximum rate.
+The government does not guarantee a specific interest rate, but does prevent lenders from exceeding a maximum rate.
 Currently, the maximum interest rate is 10.25%, but lower interest rates can be obtained if you have a good credit history.

 - Repayment term